rust-lang/rust/doc/tutorial.md

 When instantiating a generic function, you can only instantiate it with types that fit its kinds.
 So you could not apply `head` to a resource type.

-Rust has three kinds: 'noncopyable', 'copyable', and 'sendable'.
-By default, type parameters are considered to be noncopyable.
-You can annotate them with the `copy` keyword to declare them copyable, and with the `send` keyword to make them sendable.

-Sendable types are a subset of copyable types.
-They are types that do not contain shared (reference counted) types, which are thus uniquely owned by the function that owns them, and can be sent over channels to other tasks.
-Most of the generic functions in the core `comm` module take sendable types.
+Rust has several kinds that can be used as type bounds:

+* `copy` - Copyable types.
+All types are copyable unless they are classes with destructors or otherwise contain classes with destructors.
+* `send` - Sendable types.
+All types are sendable unless they contain shared boxes, closures, or other local-heap-allocated types.
+* `const` - Constant types.
+These are types that do not contain mutable fields nor shared boxes.

+> ***Note:*** Rust type kinds are syntactically very similar to
+> [interfaces](#interfaces) when used as type bounds, and can be
+> conveniently thought of as built-in interfaces.
+In the future type
+> kinds will actually be interfaces that the compiler has special
+> knowledge about.

 ## Generic functions and argument-passing